 How common is this?

-Bed Bugs are still relatively uncommon in this area.
+Bed bugs are still relatively uncommon in the Central Savannah River Area (CSRA).
 We only perform a few services a month.

 If they are so rare, how can I be sure you can kill them?